-The Superintendent or designee will establish an internal anti-bullying curriculum subcommittee, which will be responsible for researching, reviewing and adopting appropriate curriculum and instructional materials for use in the schools.
+The Superintendent or designee will establish an internal anti-bullying curriculum subcommittee, charge the Assistant Superintendent for Curriculum and Instruction or their designee(s) with responsibility which will be responsible for researching, reviewing and adopting appropriate curriculum and instructional materials for use in the schools.
 This work will require consultation with other appropriate district and town resources.
 The curriculum must be:

 - Developmentally appropriate

-- Evidence based based on research, or field tested
+- o Evidence based-based on research, or field tested

 - Evaluated for effectiveness